 Related: For more wireless headsets, check out our review of the Skullcandy Plyr2 Wireless Gaming Headset review.

 While I’ve heard from some sound experts that the ear design Sony employs for their high-end headphones isn’t as good as competitors (see Sound Quality), they are excellent for comfort.
 The Playstation Wireless Stereo Headset is no different in this regard.
 The design, shape, and weight all are expertly crafted.
-It’s comfortable for hours on end, for gaming, media, or just to block outside noise.
+It’s comfortable for hours on end, gaming, media, or just blocking outside noise.
 Noise cancellation is minimal, but the design helps block sound naturally.

 The Stereo Headset is also expertly sized and weighted; it isn’t so big that it weighs down, nor is it too large to feel overpowering or cumbersome, and by no means is it a small headset.
 Take a look at some of the competing models by comparison, below.
-Note that the models shown are not PS3 models, but actually for PC gaming.
+Note that the models shown are not PS3 models, but are actually for PC gaming.

 There are two forms of sound quality for headsets, audio quality and voice quality.
 With the Wireless Stereo headset, the latter is crisp and clear, with uncompromised audio performance and clarity, though there is a slightly noticeable hiss for other players.
-From my game time they said it was on par with most headsets, and was so quiet it felt like background noise.
+From my game time, they said it was on par with most headsets and was so quiet it felt like background noise.

-Related: Also check out our Steelseries Arctis 5 Gaming Headset review.
+Related: Also, check out our Steelseries Arctis 5 Gaming Headset review.